Lashji/www_programming_p2/README.md

     - Will be done later in the project by whoever has the time

 Timetable:
-First priority is to get a working MVP of frontpage and sign in and sign up for frontend Routes for backend are done.
+First priority is to get a working MVP of frontpage and sign in and sign up for frontend.
+Routes for backend are done.
 Images and passporting are in the near future.
 We're currently thinking about improving project architecture.